Cruise Ship Officer

 What's the biggest secret about cruises or cruise ships that 99.9% of people don't know?

-Asked by Jerry over 12 years ago
+Asked by Jerry almost 13 years ago

 I've been thinking about this for a while and can't come up with a good answer.
 But I think I'll answer it with one aspect of the industry that is often reported but, I feel, inaccurate: that cruising is somehow this completely unregulated industry where every ship can do what they want.
 True, ships are registered in Bahamas or Panama or wherever, but they are all subject to port state control inspections in the countries they go visit and all follow internationally approved (by IMO) safety standards in SOLAS.
 Any large cruise ship built today has tremendous safety equipment and the crew will undergo a lot of training.
 And they all follow the regulations!
 I saw one email today from a company proposing new changes post Concordia, including having to send verification for every passenger booked in the US that an emergency drill was held prior to departure.
 I do believe there needs to be a drill before departure; why there needs to be a separate verification sent is something I find hard to understand.
 If there is a requirement to do so, ship's officers will do so.
 They have licenses and undergo years of training and know the importance of following these international regulations; it isn't like in this day and age once this becomes a requirement they would simply not do the drill and hope no one notices.
 Yes, ships are registered in a variety of countries, and yes I believe a ship registered in the UK is subject to more stringent inspections than one say in Liberia.
 But that does not mean that the Liberian registered ship does not meet certain standards or acts without any regard to international laws or regulation.